nachiketnasa/blog/_posts/2024-09-16-msc_cs_resources.md

 I'll provide a collection of resources for this subject in the near future (or at least try to :?).

+“Young man, in mathematics you don't understand things.
+You just get used to them.”
+― John von Neumann

+I guess you can say the same for this subject.

 ### Software tools
 I have no suggestions for the time being.
 It's a new subject introduced for 2024 batch, and the syllabus seems interesting.